Melbourne tram route 48: Operation

-Route 48 is operated out of Kew depot with A and C class trams.
+Route 48 is operated out of Kew depot with A and C class trams, and will be operated with G class trams in the future as announced as part of the $76 million 2026/27 State Budget.

 Proposed extension

 Map of the proposed extension to the Route 48.

 The Public Transport Users Association (PTUA) and Cities of Boroondara and Manningham have been lobbying for an extension of route 48 to Westfield Doncaster.
 It would require approximately 4.5 km of extra track, serving Greythorn Village and the Doncaster Park and Ride facility before terminating near Westfield Doncaster.
 The PTUA has also pointed out the future potential for the line to be extended further along Doncaster Road to Doncaster East and Donvale.

 Proponents have argued that it could serve as a cheaper, quicker and more efficient alternative to the long-proposed Doncaster railway line.
 However, supporters of the railway state that the tram already takes 50 minutes from one terminus to the other in the off-peak, and that the tram would take well over an hour to reach the city from Doncaster.
 It is therefore considered as a separate project to the heavy railway, that would serve a local access purpose.

 In the lead up to the 2006 state election, the Ted Baillieu opposition promised the extension by July 2010, pricing it at $35 million.
 It was stated that there would have been about two accessible stops every kilometre, similar to the recent Box Hill tram extension.
 However the government was returned and the Baileu government did not commit to it in the 2010 election.

 The City of Manningham commissioned a $60,000 study in 2007 to investigate the potential for the new line, arguing it was a needed alternative to overcrowded buses.